LaurelineP/Webpack-Deep-Diving/README.md

 -  ```"mode"``` tells how it should display the main.js code ( as minified for production mode ( default behavior if not specified ) or a readable version with development mode ).

+### Configurations with loaders
+#### What is loaders ?
+    Loaders are kind of 'tasks' or helpers that outputs/transform Javascript code from the differents languages your project uses ( css, sass, json, typescript etc ... ).

+- Sass requires :
+    - style-loader: creating style nodes from JS strings
+    - css-loader: translate css into CommonJS
+    - sass-loader: compile sass into css
+    - node-sass: required by sass-loader to complete its compiling
+    - / ! \ NB: currently when you install node-sass: this one is depending on node-gyp which depends on tar which currently have a patching issue so npm audit warns you of a high security vulnerability
+    - / ! \ will continue without taking care of the error --> will need to come back and check that later.